-This week’s Sober Story comes from Andrea, a 43-year-old living in Tauranga.
+This week's Sober Story comes from Andrea, a 47-year-old living in Tauranga.

 Mrs D: How long have you been in recovery?

-Andrea: I have been in recovery for over 10 years, however I now have 8 years and 2 months of continued sobriety.
+Andrea: I now have over 12 years of continued sobriety.

 Mrs D: What can you tell us about the last months/years of your drinking before you gave up?